 There is help if you suspect your child may have a delay.
 First speak with your doctor or nurse.
 They may refer you to services for infants and young children, like your state’s public early intervention program.

-You may also seek information online on the website or, in the United States, by calling 1-800-CDC-INFO.
+You may also seek information online on the

 So, what exactly comes next?
 Again, it varies from baby to baby.
 In general, though, you might expect the following progression as your child gets closer to their first birthday.